 This advanced course is an in-depth examination of criminal justice systems other than the U.S. system.
 The course allows students to make comparisons of these systems to the U.S. system.
-Prerequisites: Senior standing and permission of the instructor.
 3:0:3

 CJ 430 Research in Criminal Justice